Compare two cars

 Verdict

-Volvo appears just a bit more reliable, although the difference is truly marginal.
+BMW appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the Swedish car offers slightly better overall protection and takes the lead.
-From there things take a different direction, with BMW offering somewhat better performance, just enough to call it quicker.
+From there things take a different direction, with BMW outracing its opponent in any situation possible, making it better choice for boy racers.
 To make things even better, it consumps less fuel!
-No mistake, whatever you decide here, but I'd still go for the BMW.
-Nevertheless, let's not forget that people have different preferences and needs, so what really counts is your personal feel.
-I'm only here to help.
-In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser™, out of 12.000+ vehicles we currently have in our database.
+All together, there's not much more to say, in this case I wouldn't even consider anything but BMW.
+In any case that's my personal view, built upon all the data available to me.
+What should decide here though is the way you feel about the two vehicles, and I hope you'll find my guidelines useful in the process.
+In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser™, among thousands of similar, yet so different vehicles.